dimitarpg13/agentic_architectures_and_design_patterns/notebooks/reinforcement_learning/multi_agent_colab/task_driven_multi_agent_colab_workflow.md

 # Task-Driven Agentic Workflow Visualization

-This document provides comprehensive UML diagrams and flowcharts to visualize the task-driven agentic work distribution in the reinforcement learning workflow defined in `agentic_rl_workflow.ipynb`.
+This document provides comprehensive UML diagrams and flowcharts to visualize the task-driven agentic work distribution in the reinforcement learning workflow defined in `simulated_agentic_rl_workflow.ipynb`.

 ## Table of Contents
 1. [System Overview](#1-system-overview)